– LARA BERMAN

 - Developmental screenings at Schools

-Early intervention in fundamental as it provides the child with the best opportunity to improve.
-Physiotherapy treatment can begin at any ae, but the earlier it starts, the quicker progress is made, and the easier it is t gain the best possible outcome.
+Early intervention is fundamental as it provides the child with the best opportunity to improve.
+Physiotherapy treatment can begin at any age, but the earlier it starts, the quicker progress is made, and the easier it is to gain the best possible outcome.

 Special Interest In Paediatrics

-I am extremely passionate about children, and worked primarily with children and their families over the last six years.
-I specialise in the evaluation and treatment of children with development delay and neurological conditions, where each child receives individualised care based on their needs, and parents are educated in how to support their children to reach their optimal potential.
+I am extremely passionate about children, I have worked primarily with children and their families over the last eight years.
+I specialise in the evaluation and treatment of children with a development delay and/or neurological conditions, where each child receives individualised care based on their needs, and parents are educated on how to support their children to reach their optimal potential.
 My approach is family-centred, holistic and evidence-based.

 My treatment approach is premised upon creating a comfortable and safe environment, where children are challenged to reach their goals whilst having fun.
 Families play an integral part in the therapy process, and teachers and other therapists are involved throughout as required.
 Ultimately, my purpose is to ensure that every child I treat is able to reach their optimal potential, and as a result are more efficient, independent, and confident when performing their functional tasks/activities.